 Published on: June 18, 2020

-As if dealing with a pandemic weren't bad enough, it turns out taking everyday precautionary measures like wearing a mask to protect yourself and others from COVID-19 can cause acne.
+As if dealing with a pandemic weren't bad enough, it turns out taking everyday precautionary measures like wearing a cloth or disposable surgical mask to protect yourself and others from COVID-19 can cause acne.

-This phenomenon is so rampant there's a name for it: maskne.
+Mask induced acne is so rampant there's a name for it: maskne.
+What's causing maskne?

 So, what can you do to combat mask induced acne?